phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build Qualcomm IM SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Qualcomm IM SDK is a collection of four standalone function SDKs: Qualcomm IM SDK, Qualcomm Neural Processing SDK, Qualcomm AI Engine direct SDK, and LiteRT.
 This SDK also includes reference applications that you can use to develop use cases.
 The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.
-For more details, see `Qualcomm IM SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-51>`__.
+For more details, see `Qualcomm IM SDK quickstart <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-51>`__.

 1. Download the Qualcomm IM SDK layers, Qualcomm Yocto layer, and the supporting layers with extras.
 For the ``<manifest release tag>`` and ``<meta-qcom-extras release tag>`` information, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250630224842/>`__.